raine/anki-llm/README.md

 and time-consuming.
 Whether you're fixing translations, generating example sentences, or adding phonetic readings, doing it one-by-one is a non-starter.

-`anki-tools` provides a bridge between your Anki collection and modern AI models.
+`anki-llm-batch` provides a bridge between your Anki collection and modern AI models.
 It allows you to **export** your data, **batch process** it against a custom prompt, and then **import** the results back to Anki.